-But we believers are warned of the particular sorrow that comes from trying to follow both God and the World.
+But we believers are warned of the particular sorrow that comes from trying to follow both God and the world.

-For example, James in the Bible talks about the dangers of trying to be on Team The World and Team Faith at the same time.
+James in the Bible talks about the dangers of trying to be on Team The World and Team Faith at the same time.